 - Well-marginated soft-tissue mass centered within the suprahyoid carotid space ~2 cm from the jugular foramen

 - Avid enhancement on contrast-enhanced CT

-- Magnetic resonance angiogram (MRA): anteromedial displacement of internal carotid artery
+- MRA: anteromedial displacement of internal carotid artery

-- MRI without and with IV contrast from base of skull to carotid bifurcation; ± CT to evaluate for adjacent bony changes
+- MRI without and with intravenous contrast from base of skull to carotid bifurcation; ±CT to evaluate for adjacent bony changes

 - Evaluate for multiple tumors